 What's the only reason for not running Snort?
 If you're using Suricata instead.
-Though Suricata's architecture is different than Snort it behaves the same way as Snort and can use the same signatures.
+Although Suricata's architecture is different than Snort, it behaves the same way as Snort and can use the same signatures.
 What's great about Suricata is what else it's capable of over Snort.
-It does so much more that it probably deserves a dedicated post of it's own.
-Let's run down a few of them:
+It does so much more, it probably deserves a dedicated post of its own.

 - Multi-Threaded - Snort runs with a single thread meaning it can only use one CPU(core) at a time.
 Suricata can run many threads so it can take advantage of all the cpu/cores you have available.
 There has been much contention on whether this is advantageous, Snort says No and a few benchmarks say Yes.

 - Built in Hardware Acceleration - Did you know you can use graphic cards to inspect network traffic?

 - File Extraction - Someone downloading malware?
 You can capture it right from Suricata and study it.